Swarthon/LeDernierMorkid/README.md

 It has already been tested on Linux and Windows.
 I highly recommend to use the GNU Compiler (MinGW on Windows), with wich it has already been compiled.

+## Dependencies

+As written below in [Requirements](#requirement), this project has a few dependencies :
+ - **Ogre3D**, version 2.1, the components you need are HlmsPbs and HlmsUnlit.
+The version 2.1 is not released yet but you can download it by doing `hg clone https://bitbucket.org/sinbad/ogre && cd ogre/ && hg pull && hg update v2-1`, assuming you have Mercurial.
+ - **SDL2**, the library used by Ogre to get the input.
+This library is very common and you can download it either from you package manager either from [the official site](http://libsdl.org/)

 ## Compiling

+Before trying to compile the project itself, check if you have all the dependencies, see [Dependencies](#dependencies).
 To compile this code, you will need to run cmake.
 Use either `cmake-gui` or `cmake` to configure the project and then compile it.
 If you have trouble in doing it, just contact me, I will try to answer you as fast as possible, for more information see [Contacting](#contacting).

 ## Running